Discover a Healthier You with Livin' the Dream Daily!

 • Juvenile onset idiopathic arthritis (JIA): JIA is a type of arthritis that may affect the joints in a variety of ways in your child’s body.
 Their hands, wrists, knees and other joints may be affected.
 It may also affect other parts of your child’s body, including their skin, eyes, lungs, heart and blood.

-• Sjögren’s syndrome: Sjögren’s syndrome is a condition that reduces the amount of moisture produced by the glands in your child’s eyes and mouth.
-Your child’s immune system damages the tear system in their eyes and the salivary glands in their mouth.
+• Sjögren’s syndrome: Sjögren’s syndrome is a condition that reduces the amount of moisture produced by the glands in the eyes and mouth.
+The immune system damages the tear system in the eyes and the salivary glands in the mouth.

 Keep in mind that regardless of the type of autoimmunity, there are certain anti-inflammatory strategies that are always recommended.